 The pot in the ECU is adjustable for fuel mixture.
-This is only effective at idle, AND at normal engine temperature.
-Beyond that the fuel maps, and sensors etc from the engine do what they are designed to do.
+This is only effective at idle, beyond that the fuel maps, and sensors etc from the engine do what they are designed to do.

 Locate the ECU, on the RH side of the boot area, behind the trim panel alongside the battery.
-Feel along the lower edge, just a little along from the edge that the multi pin plug goes into, near the vac hose spigot.
+Feel along the lower edge, just a little along from the edge that the plug goes into, near the vac hose spigot.
 It will feel like a rubber plug with a hole in the middle.
 Originally it had a plug in that hole to stop tampering, but they are long gone, mostly.
 Inside that hole is the shaft of the potentiometer that adjusts the idle fuel map.
-The shaft of the pot is $\frac{1}{4}$ " diameter, and of standard "D" shape.
-I had a piece of transmission cooler steel tubing (which is $\frac{5}{16}$ "od, with a $\frac{1}{4}$ " bore, or close).
+The shaft of the pot is /4" diameter (I think), and of standard "D" shape.
+I had a piece of transmission cooler steel tubing (which is 5/16"od, with a /4" bore, or close).